cnschindler/Enable-RemoteMBX/README.md

 Script to enable a remote mailbox for an existing AD user.

-Replace "@mytenant.mail.onmicrosoft.com" for variable $RemoteRoutingDomain.
+Replace "mytenant.mail.onmicrosoft.com" value for variable $RemoteRoutingDomain with your Remote Routing Domain.

 Use value of AD SamAccountName for the "-Identity" Parameter.